 Taking a Proactive Approach to XBRL Taxonomy Development

-Some typical causes for a taxonomy revision include a change in the underlying accounting principles, additional disclosures and business requirements or increase in the scope of entities being covered under the framework.
+Some typical causes for a taxonomy revision include a change in the underlying accounting principles, additional disclosures, and business requirements, or an increase in the scope of entities being covered under the framework.
 If any of these changes are significant, there is no option but to update the taxonomy.
-But there are some changes that can possibly be handled outside the taxonomy as revising the entire taxonomy to accommodate them may seem like a lot of work.
+But some changes can be handled outside the taxonomy as revising the entire taxonomy to accommodate them may seem like a lot of work.

 Naturally, the question arises – Can the taxonomy be designed to adapt to a certain level of change in business requirements, without having to undergo a full revision?

 Business Requirements that can be Addressed Without Revising the Taxonomy Architecture